SteeltoeOSS/Documentation/docs/discovery/discovery-overview.md

 >NOTE: The Steeltoe Discovery implementation (for example: the decision between Eureka and Consul) is automatically setup within the application based on the application configuration provided.

->IMPORTANT: The `Pivotal.Discovery.*` packages have been deprecated in Steeltoe 2.2 and will be removed in a future release.
-All functionality provided in those packages has been pushed into the corresponding `Steeltoe.Discovery.*` packages.

 ## Add NuGet References

 <!-- TODO: review this section, its not completely correct -->